…check our recommended lockdown reads

 Coffee table culture

-Two recently published collections of club and dance music related art – flyers, adverts, 12” and album sleeves and more.
-Both are beautifully presented; and both double up as tear-inducing memory jerkers and documents of cutting-edge design from the past 30 years.
+Four of the best in the ever-increasing number of collections of club and dance music related art – flyers, adverts, 12” and album sleeves and more.
+All are beautifully presented; and double up both as tear-inducing memory jerkers and documents of cutting-edge design from the past 30+ years.

 Night Fever: Designing Club Culture 1960-Today

 Placing nightclubs and discotheques as “centres of the avant-garde that question social norms and experiment with different realities”, this heavyweight crackerjack of a book is coffee table +.
 It has been published to tie in with an exhibition of the same name, developed by the Vitra Design Museum in Germany and ADAM - Brussels Design Museum, which includes films, photography, posters, flyers, and fashion, as well as light and music installations.
 The book features much of this as well as essays and interviews.
 Most stunningly, it showcases a seemingly never-ending gallery of beautiful pictures of empty nightclubs both inside and out, as designers and architects visualised them.

 Voguing and the House Ballroom Scene of New York City 1989-1992

 An awe-inspiring collection of photographs by Chantal Regnault, it also features nine interviews with influential ballroom figures.
 As close as you’ll get to a definitive account of these pivotal years in the development of ballroom – also a valuable resource for our glitterboxibiza.com ballroom history https://glitterboxibiza.com/news/post/ballroom-and-voguing